0xknwn/starknet-modular-account/docs/ROADMAP.md

 - is_valid_signature should support `Array<felt252>` and not `felt252` as a
   first parameter for the account and the module
 - the __validate_deploy__ and __validate_declare__ use the is_valid_signature
-  of the core module with a transaction_hash computed by the network.
-This is a concern because the core validator has to use the same hash computation as the network to validate the account deployment.
-TL;DR: We will have to extend the interface of the core validator to support other signature schems.
+  method of the core module with a transaction_hash computed by the network.
+  This might have to be revisited or not.
+As a matter of fact, addresses of the account and contract are based on the pedersen hash anyway so why not simply sign those.
+A hunch is that somehow the pedersen hash is useful in that case.
 - Version the contracts for both accounts and modules and maintain a compatibility matrix
 - Improve the upgrade management with the help of the bootstrap experiment.